epfl-ada/ada-2021-project-fadalbazooka/README.md

-## Title

-Recent trends in gender issues in a global context : seeking for contrasted opinions
+## Recent trends in gender issues in a global context : seeking for contrasted opinions

 ## Abstract